p-mayor/eric_js_katas1/README.md

-- Create a directory with an `index.html` file and a `main.js` file.
+- Create a directory containing an `index.html` file and a `main.js` file.
 - Add the boilerplate html5 to the `index.html` file.
 - Link the main.js file to your `index.html` with a script tag.
 - Write the following functions in the `main.js` file